aosabook/500lines/pedometer/chapter.md

 * The `MULTIPLIERS` hash stores the values for a male and female that we can multiply height by to calcuate stride.
 * The `AVERAGES` hash stores the average stride values for a male and female.

 If a stride is provided, we're all set.
 Even when all optional parameters are provided, the input stride takes precedence.
 If not, our `calculate_stride` method will determine the most accurate stride length it can for the user, using the optional information provided.
-This is done in an `if` statement.
+This is done with an `if` statement.

-* If we have a valid gender and height, we can use `MULTIPLIERS` to calculate stride.
-The most accurate way to calcuate stride beyond it being provided directly is to use a person's height and a multiplier based on gender.
+* The most accurate way to calcuate stride beyond it being provided directly is to use a person's height and a multiplier based on gender.
+If we have a valid gender and height, we can calcualte stride by multiplying the height by the value in `MULTIPLIERS` which corresponds to the gender provided.
+We use a multiplier of 0.413 for a female, and 0.415 for a male.
-* If we don't have both gender and height, but we do have a valid height, we can multiply it by the average of the two multipliers.
-A person's height is a better predictor of stride than their gender is.
+* A person's height is a better predictor of stride than their gender is.
+Therefore, if we don't have both gender and height, but we do have a valid height, we can multiply the height by the average of the two values in `MULTIPLIERS`.
-* If all we have is a gender, we can use the average stride length from `AVERAGES`.
+* If all we have is a gender, we can use the average stride length from `AVERAGES`, which gives us 70 cm for a female, and 78 cm for a male.
 * Finally, if we don't have anything, we can take the average of the two values in `AVERAGES` and use that as our stride.

+TODO: Do I need to add references for multipliers and averages above?
+Can we just say some basic research turned up these numbers, but we're free to change them if more accurate ones are uncovered?

 Note that the further down the chain we get, the less accurate our stride length becomes.
 In any case, our `User` class does determines the stride length as best as it can.